 \section{Discussion}

-In this letter we have analysed, for the first time in the literature (to the best knowledge of the authors), wormhole solutions in the Einstein's Unimodular Theory of Gravity.
+Traversable wormholes are intriguing solutions of Einstein's General Theory of Relativity \cite{morris/1988}.
+In the present article we have analysed, for the first time in the literature (to the best knowledge of the authors), wormhole solutions in the Einstein's Unimodular Theory of Gravity \cite{einstein/1919}.

 In 1919, Einstein started the consideration of what today is called Unimodular Gravity \cite{einstein/1919} by taking the traceless portion of General Relativity field equations, that can be retrieved from an integration constant, as it was shown in Section 2.
 Later, Weinberg showed that the problem related to the gravitational effects of vacuum quantum energy could be solved via Unimodular Gravity \cite{weinberg/1989}.
-By assuming Unimodular Gravity field equations, the vacuum energy does not gravitate, differently from General Relativity case.
-This does not determine an unique value for the effective cosmological constant and solves the huge discrepancy between theory and observation aforementioned.
-Therefore, an important difference between General Relativity and Unimodular Gravity is in the nature of the cosmological constant; while in General Relativity it is a coupling constant in the lagrangian, in Unimodular Gravity it arises naturally as an integration constant in the equations of motion.
+By assuming Unimodular Gravity Theory field equations, the vacuum energy does not gravitate, differently from the General Relativity case.
+This does not determine an unique value for the effective cosmological constant, which solves the cosmological constant problem.
+Therefore, an important difference between General Relativity and Unimodular Gravity is in the nature of the cosmological constant; while in General Relativity it is a coupling constant in the Lagrangian, in Unimodular Gravity it, otherwise, elegantly arises naturally as an integration constant in the equations of motion.

-Today, Einstein's Unimodular Theory of Gravity has been applied to different fields of research, yielding interesting and sometimes testable results, as one can check \cite{finkelstein/2001}-\cite{astorga-moreno/2019}, for instance.
-Taking into account that General Relativity has passed plenty of observational tests (check, for instance, \cite{will/1995}-\cite{turyshev/2008}, among many others), it is beneficial to invoke theories that minimally depart from General Relativity to approach some open issues in quantum, astrophysical or cosmological regimes.
-That is why we have chosen to work with Unimodular Gravity in the present letter.
+Today, Unimodular Theory of Gravity has been applied to different fields of research, yielding interesting and sometimes testable results, as one can check References \cite{finkelstein/2001}-\cite{astorga-moreno/2019}, for instance.
+Taking into account that General Relativity Theory has passed plenty of observational tests (check, for instance, \cite{will/1995}-\cite{turyshev/2008}, among many others), it is beneficial to invoke theories that minimally depart from it to approach some open issues in quantum, astrophysical or cosmological regimes.
+That is why we have chosen to work with Unimodular Gravity in the present article.

 In General Relativity Theory, wormholes need to be filled by exotic matter.
 This kind of matter has not yet been observationally/experimentally probed and according to General Relativity, it would cause some kind of anti-gravitational effect to keep the wormhole throat opened (avoiding its collapse).
 Here, we wanted to investigate if Unimodular Gravity could provide this effect purely from its gravity description with no need to impose exotic matter existence.